Watercolor/Oil: Colour Lesson: Creating a warm glowing red

 This is not a step by step guide of how to paint this subject.
 What I want to highlight are a number of points using this study as an example.

-This Parrot Tulip study will be an ongoing tutorial where I will teach you many of the invaluable lessons that will help you create form – no matter which medium you choose.
+This Parrot Tulip study teaches you many of the invaluable lessons that will help you create form – no matter which medium you choose.

 Lets take a look at the two steps in this study:

 Although this painting is predominately red – you can see that I have been able to create form with what is almost a monochrome painting.
 How did I do that?
 You can see I didn’t simply rely on tonal value to create form.

 The answer is simple – I used warm and cool colors to establish and mold the form: Warm hues on one side of each shape and cool on the other side.

 Let’s take a look at the layers I used and let’s chat about why I used them.
 I will show the alternatives and this will help you not only understand my reasoning, but also help you with your future studies – no matter which color, subject or medium you choose.

 This is the first stage of creating the basic shapes where I use warm and cool colors to help me establish form.
 You will notice the glow I create in the inner sanctum of the tulip prior to applying my shadow color.